serebrov/notes/2014-12-19-aws-opsworks-mongo-and-nodejs.md

 include_recipe "mongodb::default"
 ```

-The important part here is the first string where we app instance private ip to the 'bind_ip' parameter.
+The important part here is the first string where we add instance's private ip to the 'bind_ip' parameter.
 This way the MongoDB instance will be available to our node.js app server.

 The way I set the `bind_ip` parameter is different from the [recommended](https://github.com/edelight/chef-mongodb#single-mongodb-instance)